2024 In Review

 Dear Colleague,

 But ….
-We think the world should take note of the heroes who save lives every day.
+Now more than ever, we think the world should take note of the heroes who save lives every day.
 That’s why we publish our Epidemics That Didn’t Happen report highlighting inspiring stories of health systems around the world stopping infectious disease outbreaks in their tracks.

-Our 7-1-7 target for disease outbreak detection and control has scaled rapidly: it’s been adopted by WHO, the World Bank, and other entities.
-Most importantly, 28 countries use the target to find threats faster and stop them sooner.
-The 7-1-7 Alliance facilitates lesson sharing and collaborative learning.
-And we’re partnering with hundreds of primary health facilities in Ethiopia, Nigeria, Sierra Leone and Uganda to make sure they’re ready to stop the next epidemic, through our Epidemic-Ready Primary Health Care initiative.
+In the past two years, our 7-1-7 target for disease outbreak detection and control has scaled rapidly: it’s been adopted by WHO, the World Bank, and other entities.
+Most importantly, more than two dozen countries use the target to find threats faster and stop them sooner.
+The 7-1-7 Alliance facilitates lesson-sharing and collaborative learning.
+And we’re partnering with hundreds of primary health facilities in Ethiopia, Nigeria, Sierra Leone and Uganda so they’re better prepared to stop the next epidemic through our Epidemic-Ready Primary Health Care initiative.

-In 2025, I look forward to exploring how reducing lead in our environment can reduce heart disease and protect child health and how we can better prepare for climate-related health emergencies.
-I also look forward to having the world’s attention on hypertension at this year’s UN General Assembly – an opportunity to improve access to essential generic medicines for hundreds of millions of people with high blood pressure and to focus on increasing the number of patients effectively protected from a heart attack or stroke with safe, effective, inexpensive medications.
+In 2025, I look forward to working to reduce lead in our environment to reduce heart disease and protect child health and partnering to better prepare health services for climate-related health emergencies.
+I also look forward to having the world’s attention on hypertension at this year’s UN General Assembly – an opportunity to improve access to essential generic medicines and real-time clinical information for hundreds of millions of people with high blood pressure.
+The world can at least double the number of patients protected from a heart attack or stroke with safe, effective, inexpensive medications.

 All the best,